-Global, Social and Cultural Change (SSA002)
+- Global, Social and Cultural Change (SSA002)

-Introduction to Quantitative Research Methods (SSA006)
+- Introduction to Quantitative Research Methods (SSA006)

-Globalization and its Consequences (SSB026)
+- Globalisation and its Consequences (SSB026)

-Consumption, Culture and Everyday Lives (SSC035)
+- Consumption, Culture and Everyday Lives (SSC035)

-Digital Economies (SSP318)
+- Digital Economies (SSP318)

-Researching Communication 1: Media Users and Cultural Institutions (SSP503)
+- Researching Communication 1: Media Users and Cultural Institutions (SSP503)

 Dr Leguina would welcome enquiries from prospective PhD students from a variety of disciplinary backgrounds.

-- Sociology of consumption and inequalities: Including cultural consumption, and consumption of technological and digital goods, social media, internet (digital divides).
+- Sociology of consumption and inequalities: Including cultural consumption, and consumption of technological and digital goods, social media, and internet (digital divides).

 - The sociology of Pierre Bourdieu: Any topics making use of Bourdieu’s theoretical and/or empirical contributions.

-- Advanced quantitative and mixed methods: Particularly geometric data analysis (correspondence analysis, etc), classification, factor and latent variable modelling, regression models, text mining.
+- Advanced quantitative and mixed methods: Particularly geometric data analysis (correspondence analysis, etc), classification, factor and latent variable modelling, regression models, and text mining.